 Every adult should have at least a basic estate plan in place.
 For some adults, however, estate planning takes on a heightened importance.
-This has traditionally been the case for members of the LGBT community; however, in light of the fact that same-sex marriage is now legal across the United States, is LGBT planning still necessary?
-The Lincolnshire estate planning attorneys at Hedeker Law Ltd. explain why it remains important for members of the LGBT community to have a comprehensive estate plan in place.
+This has traditionally been the case for members of the LGBTQ community; however, in light of the fact that same-sex marriage is now legal across the United States, is LGBTQ planning still necessary?
+The Lincolnshire estate planning attorneys at Hedeker Law Ltd. explain why it remains important for members of the LGBTQ community to have a comprehensive estate plan in place.

 We’ve Come a Long Way…